84.4% of Tanzania's working poor live on US$2 or less a day.

 ICS run numerous projects in Tanzania addressing a number of issues.
 These include supporting people to access a regular source of income, improving access to water and sanitation, supporting health initiatives and addressing social issues.

 VSO volunteers work in Lindi region and on the island of Zanzibar

-Separate projects support young people improve employability skills and poor farmers to improve agricultural knowledge and business skills in order to increase their income.
+Separate projects support young people to improve their employability skills, and poor farmers to improve agricultural knowledge and business skills in order to increase their income.

-To support young people volunteers link students to potential employers, visiting different companies and improving young people’s understanding of the work place.
-They also support entrepreneurs develop business skills and run awareness sessions on employability and the value of education.
+To support young people, volunteers link students to potential employers, visiting different companies and improving young people’s understanding of the work place.
+They also support entrepreneurs to develop business skills and run awareness sessions on employability and the value of education.

 Volunteers with Raleigh work in rural villages in the central region of Tanzania.

 Due to lack of employment opportunities in rural areas, young people migrate to cities to find work.
 Raleigh projects aim to deal with this issue by encouraging entrepreneurship and supporting businesses in rural areas.

 Volunteers work with young entrepreneurs to support them to build their businesses.
 As a volunteer you’ll be helping young people create business plans, cases for support, marketing resources, and helping with product development.
 By working together and helping entrepreneurs test their business ideas, your placement as a volunteer will enable their enterprises grow.

 Volunteers on these projects also support entrepreneurs through connecting them with local mentors and helping them to access finance.

 Raleigh volunteers support projects improving access to safe water and sanitation services.